The Environment and Land Court is a superior court established by Article 162(2) of the Constitution of Kenya.

 The Environment and Land Court Act no.19 of 2011 (ELCA) gives effect to Article 162(2) of the Constitution and the court was established to hear and determine disputes relating to the environment and the use and occupation of, and title to land.

-The jurisdiction of the court is provided under section 13 of the Act.
-The Court has original and appellate jurisdiction to hear and determine all disputes in accordance with Article 162(2)(b) of the Constitution and with the provisions of Act or any other written law relating to environment and land.
+The court exercises jurisdiction throughout Kenya.
+It has original and appellate jurisdiction to hear and determine all disputes in accordance with Article 162(2)(b) of the Constitution and with the provisions of the Act or any other written law relating to environment and land.

 The court has powers to deal with disputes relating to land administration and management.
-The court is also empowered to hear cases relating to public, private and community land and contracts, choses in action or other instruments granting any enforceable interests in land.
+It is also empowered to hear cases relating to public, private and community land and contracts, choses in action or other instruments granting any enforceable interests in land.

-The court also exercises appellate jurisdiction over the decisions of subordinate courts or local tribunals in respect of matters falling within the jurisdiction of the Court.
+The court exercises appellate jurisdiction over the decisions of subordinate courts and local tribunals in respect to matters falling within its jurisdiction.

 The court further exercises supervisory jurisdiction over the subordinate courts, local tribunals, persons or authorities in accordance with Article 165(6) of the Constitution.

 A Presiding Judge of the court, is elected under section 6 of the Environment and Land Court Act by the college of judges for a non-renewable term of five years.
 He has supervisory powers over the court and reports to the Chief Justice.
 On administrative matters the Presiding Judge works with the Chief Registrar of the Judiciary.

 The Registrar of the court is responsible for the day today administration of the court.
 There are 37 Environment and Land court stations spread across the country.
 There are 53 judges of the court led by the Hon Presiding Judge.